onzfonz/comp227/src/content/0/en/part0b.md

 It's worth remembering that the application is only meant to demonstrate the concepts of the course.
 The code follows a poor style of development in some measures, and should not be used as an example when creating your applications.
 The same is true for the URLs used.
-The URL `new_note_spa` that new notes are sent to, does not adhere to current best practices.
+The URL `new_task_spa` that new tasks are sent to, does not adhere to current best practices.

 ### JavaScript libraries